ShabbySaliors/ShipBattles/README.md

 - Live action Gameplay
 - Ships and Bases get destroyed by the project bullets from our ship
 - The AI ships follow the player and attack
+- High Scores

 # Known Issues
-- Game crashes upon attempting to save.
-- Load button only launches a new game.
-- Not all enemy bases appear on screen.
-- Game score does not update.
-- Objects on screen do not terminate upon leaving the screen (creates lag).
+- Serialization tests do not pass.
+- Load does not fully restore saved state.
+- Unknown bug in High Scores.
+- Objects spawn on top of each other.

 # Gameplay Link
 - https://www.dropbox.com/s/4ecfulueuzmo7g3/ship_battles_gameplay.mp4?dl=0